Taking Care of Your Loved One

 - You will probably want to keep urging the person with cancer to eat more than he or she feels like It is best to offer this encouragement as gentle support.
 That way, it seems much more helpful than pushing them to eat.
 When there is no appetite, you can suggest that he or she drink plenty of clear liquids.

 - The person you are caring for may struggle to eat a lot of food at a time.
 A good option is to suggest smaller meals more often throughout the

 - It is important to talk openly and frankly about ways to manage “eating problems”.
 Having regular conversations can help both of you feel more in control and can avoid any major issues.

-All aspects of health are connected—some exercise can improve your physical health and have a good effect on your mental health, too.
+All aspects of health are connected.
+Exercise can improve your physical health and mental health.
 Helping the person with cancer develop an exercise plan and sticking with it can become one of your key roles as a caregiver.
 Better yet, join in, it might also help you manage the physical and mental stress of being a caregiver.